Pay Attention To Life: 10 Mindfulness Exercises To Help You

 Do this daily, and watch your ability to focus skyrocket.
 When you can focus, you can execute, and execution is everything in business.

-This one’s about getting in tune with your body.
+This mindfulness exercise is about getting in tune with your body.
 Why?

 Because your body sends signals, your mind often ignores them.
 And those signals can be the difference between burning out and sustaining long-term success.